Great Torrington: Torrington Common

 Torrington Common is an area of common land which surrounds the town on all but the eastern side.
 The common is administered by a body called "The Commons Conservators".
 The Common covers 365 acres and has over 20 mi of public rights of way.
 The landscape features a variety of habitats, flora and fauna.

 History of the common

 An "area of waste called the Common" was donated to the town in 1194 by the feudal baron of Great Torrington.
-In 1889, the rights to this land were transferred by an act of parliament to an elected "Committee of Conservators".
+In 1889, the rights to this land were transferred by an Act of Parliament to an elected "Committee of Conservators".
 The bill was subject of a local poll, as the document now at Devon Record Office evidences:

 The Rolle Estate was the largest landowner in Devon, having been built up by the Rolle family of Stevenstone.
 Since 2 October 1889 the Conservators have met regularly to fulfil their remit to manage the land.
 Early activity was mainly concerned with control over the grazing and quarrying of the common, but since 1980 grazing has stopped and instead various techniques have taken its place to prevent the common from reverting to scrub and woodland.
-There has been building development on the commons which locals oppose.